A Pretentious Anime Review: Zankyou no Terror

-Zankyou no Terror also uses excessive amounts of symbolism through illustrations and it's rather interesting.
-Sometimes it feels a bit pretentious but in most cases it adds a moderate deal of narrative to the story.
+Zankyou no Terror also uses excessive amounts of symbolism through illustration and it's rather interesting.
+Sometimes it feels a bit pretentious, but in most cases it makes the narrative moderately more compelling.

-Zankyou no Terror was never meant to be a show that tries to develop it's characters or make any type of sense.
+Zankyou no Terror was never trying to develop its characters or make any type of sense.
 It attempts to be symbolic and meaningful, but in essence, it knows for a fact that it is a quick, heart-pumping action thriller.
 This is part of the reason why it's so easy to enjoy.
 It's similar to watching something like John Wick, it has moments where it does try to be more than it actually is, but in reality, it's just an insane "rule of cool" action movie.

 That's why it is one of the few shows where people (including myself) have trouble determining if it should be judged on how good it is, or how entertaining it is.
-Occasionally, the feeling of "I enjoyed that show a lot" hits me, but then sometimes the feeling of "that show had a lot of shitty parts to it" hits me.
+Occasionally, the feeling of "I enjoyed that show a lot" hits me, but then sometimes the feeling of "that show was pretty shitty" hits me.
 How to determine a balance between the two?
-I don't fucking know.
+I have no fucking clue.

 Although Zankyou no Terror has a lot of flaws, it's easy to admire.
-It's an anime full of mindless thrills and when the thrills aren't happening, the plot manages to barely impress.
-For the most part, character development is mediocre and looking at it from a standpoint that is logically sound, it's a mess.
+It's an anime full of mindless thrills, but when the thrills aren't happening, it's pretty underwhelming.
+For the most part, character development is awful and looking at it from a standpoint that is logically sound, it's a mess.
 However, the show is too compelling to disdain.
 Watching Zankyou no Terror keeps you at the edge of your seat for a majority of the time and it's unfortunate that the qualities of a good anime couldn't mix with the already present qualities of an extremely thrilling anime.
 Watch Zankyou no Terror for the thrills and only the thrills, don't go in expecting anything more than heart-pumping action.